Fishing Werribee River has increasingly become a better option in recent years.

 But I’ve done one with regular spinners with a flash of red and a silver blade with Reddies too.

-In the estuary, I have targeted Bream with a wide variety of tackle.
+In the estuary, I have targeted Bream using a wide variety of tackle.
 Including bait and lures.
 I have had more success with bait.
 However, that is not an experience shared by all fishos with a huge number doing well on a variety of soft plastics.

 Bait wise I’ve had success using chicken (with my “secret sauce”), pippis and pilchards.
 I’ve only caught flathead using prawn here.